Veterinarian Kevin Fitzgerald Plays Not My Job

-SAGAL: Colorado's own Kevin Fitzgerald, veterinarian, is the star of Animal Planet's "Emergency Vet Interns" and of course, a one time rock and roll bouncer.
+SAGAL: Colorado's own Kevin Fitzgerald, veterinarian, is the star of Animal Planet's "Emergency Vet Interns" and, of course, a one-time rock 'n' roll bouncer.
 Kevin Fitzgerald, thank you for joining us.
 It was great fun.
 Thank you for being here.
 Well done.

 SAGAL: When we come back, it's a feline-themed Bluff the Listener game.
 We'll be back in a minute with more of WAIT WAIT...
 DON'T TELL ME from NPR.
 Transcript provided by NPR, Copyright NPR.